Dalarna: Heraldry

 Dalarna's coat of arms dates from 1560; the use of two crossed arrows as a symbol precedes this.
-A Duchy of Dalecarlia also exists, and the provincial arms include a ducal coronet.
+The provincial arms include a ducal coronet.
+Since the 19th century, some members of the royal family have been granted the nominal title of Duke of Dalarna.

 Blazon: "Azure, two Dalecarlian Arrows Or in saltire point upwards pointed Argent and in chief a Crown of the first".

 As early as 1525, the arrows appeared in use on a seal.
-Dalarna County uses the same coat of arms, granted for the then Kopparberg County in 1936.
+The same coat of arms was later granted to Kopparberg County in 1936, which was renamed Dalarna County in 1997.